-inside lines

-The physical lines which you will run within your building and connect your telephones.
-FAX machines, etc. Also called station lines or inside extension lines.
+inside lines The physical lines which you will run within your building and connect your telephones, FAX machines, etc. Also called station lines or inside extension lines.
 Designated by the NexPath Telephony Server as IL-1, IL-2, etc.

+inside dial tone

+A dial tone provided by the NexPath Telephony Server rather than by the indistinguishable from one another.
-inside dial tone A dial tone provided by the NexPath Telephony Server rather than by the local telephone company.
-Note that, depending on the dial tone provided by your phone company, the tone of an inside dial tone and an outside dial tone may be indistinguishable from one another.

-listen in Listening into an existing conversation or listening to a line after a caller has already started leaving voice mail (screening voice mail).
+A dial tone provided by the NexPath Telephony Server rather than by the local telephone company.
+Note that, depending on the dial tone provided by your phone company, the tone of an inside dial tone and an outside dial tone may be listen in Listening into an existing conversation or listening to a line after a caller has already started leaving voice mail (screening voice mail).